A Constellation of Vital Phenomena

 A Constellation of Vital Phenomena is a novel written by Anthony Marra, published May 7, 2013 by Random House.
-The book was a New York Times best seller and received positive critical review.
+The book was a New York Times best seller and received positive critical reviews.
 The work has also been referenced in academic journals, including War, Literature & the Arts and The Lancet.

+Synopsis

+The novel begins in 2004 during the Chechen War, with the abduction of Dokka, a villager accused of aiding Chechen rebels, by Russian soldiers.
+His eight-year-old daughter, Havaa, flees into the woods carrying a suitcase.
+She is discovered by Akhmed, a neighbor and unsuccessful village doctor, who resolves to protect her.
+Akhmed brings Havaa to a hospital in a nearby city, where only one doctor remains: Sonja, a gifted but overworked surgeon haunted by the disappearance of her sister, Natasha.